 As children, our survival depends on our parents.
 If we don’t get approved by our parents, we risk not able to survive on our own.
 This is not the case now, but most of us still seek approval from our parents for everything ranging from our partners to our jobs to our purchases.

 Self-approval is more important than your parents’ approval.

 Even if your parents disagree with your choices, what’s stopping you from moving ahead?
 The reason why their disapproval has so much emotional charge on you is that you think they are still in control of you.
 But no, they don’t.
 If you don’t want to get disapproved by your parents, then don’t ask for their opinions, especially if you have controlling parents.
 You just give them the opportunity to criticize you.

 Don’t expect your parents will give you the approval and recognition you want so badly someday.
 This might sound a bit disheartening, but having an expectation like this is going to disappoint you all the time.
 Instead, always give yourself the approval first.
 Let your parents’ approval be a bonus and not something you seek.

 5. Don’t believe their criticisms.

-What our parents say aren’t the truth.
+What our parents say isn’t the truth.
 They learn it from someone else, most likely from our grandparents.
 So don’t trust their criticisms.
 In fact, don’t believe your own thoughts too.
-You inner critic is also influenced by your parents.
+Your inner critic is also influenced by your parents.

 How do you know if you believe what your parents say?
 You know when you reacted to it.
 If someone were to tell you that you are a green monster, you don’t have any feelings for it because you know you are not a green monster.
 But if your parents tell you what you have done is dumb or stupid and you feel sad about it, then a part of your mind believes that they are right.